Please enjoy the following tips from this guest post by Jason Lewis..

 Stay Safe With These Healthy Running Tips

-There are myriad reasons why people love love running.
-For some, it’s a social activity, for others it’s reflective, personal time, and for others still, it’s the improvements running gives their self-esteem and confidence, and some just want the amazing health benefits.
+There are myriad reasons why people love running.
+For some, it’s a social activity, for others it’s reflective, personal time, or the improvements running gives their self-esteem and confidence, and some just want the amazing health benefits.

 Most runners, however, run because it’s a great way to stay fit.
 While there is some impact, running helps you lose weight, improves your endurance, and keeps your whole body healthy.
 To make the most of these benefits, it’s important to follow best safety practices.
 The last thing you want is to be injured while trying to stay healthy.